 The reason you do this is because if the surveillance team sees the same person throughout the day at these places at the exact times you’re there, there is no doubt that someone is following you and it makes our job easier.

-Hopefully, you never have an ex-spouse (or lover) who you think may be following you, but if you do, plan an SDR to make sure.
+Hopefully, you never have an ex-spouse (or lover) who you think may be following you, but if you do, plan a surveillance detection route to make sure.

-Of course, an SDR doesn’t have to be as complex as what I described above.
+Of course, an surveillance detection route doesn’t have to be as complex as what I described above.
 It could be as simple as walking to different stores in the mall to see if the creepy guy in the mall is actually following you… and if he is, get security, stay in public, and don’t go out to the parking lot, where you’re more vulnerable, alone.

 Follow Us On